kuredatan/projet-gml/README.md

 # projet-gml

 Project for GML class for the MVA.
-2018.
+Clémence Réda, 2018.
+(All rights reserved)